GovTechSG/seed-documentation/announcements.md

 # Announcements

+?> We are currently testing macOS 14 (Sonoma) compatibility with SEED.
+Official support will come after our internal tests.
+Access to SEED remains unaffected, but compliance controls may need time to adapt if you upgrade to macOS 14.
+We recommend waiting before upgrading if possible.

 | <div style="width:150px"><b>Date</b></div>  | Announcement |
 | --- | --- |
 | 27 September 2023 | Previously, we received feedback that some users faced difficulties onboarding onto SEED, which we had found attributed to licensing problems.
 This issue has been resolved as of 26 Sep 2023.<br><br>If you are still experiencing onboarding issues, please refer to the [troubleshooting page](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/faqs/common-onboarding-issues). <br><br> Thank you.|